Track 1 - Engineering is dealing with conflict and conflicting ideas

-TRACK 1 - Phase 1 - The Problem of Technology (N. FITZGERALD)
+Phase 1 - History of bad ideas (N. FITZGERALD)

-Objective: To be able to reflect about the problems of technology and its various effects on human behaviours.
-Using tools drawn from Philosophy, Critical Theory, Literature and Cinema– you will explore alternative questions concerning technology.
-The aim is to encourage a more critical awareness of how technology can change societies for better and worse, as well as providing an opportunity for students to improve their English language skills in articulating complex and contradictory ideas about technology.
+Objective: To be able to reflect about the history of ideas and their various effects on human behaviours.
+Using tools drawn from Politics and History– you will explore the history of bad ideas and learn to make your case against them.
+The aim is to encourage a more critical awareness of how bad ideas can persist in societies despite evidence against their usefulness, as well as providing an opportunity for students to improve their English language skills in articulating complex ideas and arguments.

-To achieve this, we will rely on a critical approach using various essays, videos and podcasts showing alternative views of the technology we engage with and what has happened to our past visions of the future.
+To achieve this, we will rely on a critical approach using various essays, videos and podcasts showing alternative views of these ideas.

 Objective: To be able to take a step back and analyze human conflict(s).